To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Write out your feelings.
 Whether it’s in a personal journal or an essay on Fido that you submit for publication, writing is extremely cathartic.

 - Prepare a memorial for your pet.
-The act of having a service, saying a few words, and laying your pup to rest will definitely help give you the closure you need.
+The act of having a service, saying a few words, and laying your pup to rest can help give you the closure you need.

 Dealing With Reality